r-pufky/docs/services/zfs/README.md

 sudo zpool scrub CONTAINER
 ```

+* A container name does not need to be used to identify a ZFS container,
+  it will be detected automatically. `sudo zpool import`
 * Ensure low-level disks are setup properly
 * Search for the pool, then mount it, use -f if it wasn't exported before.
 Scrub.